CiscoDevNet/intersight-powershell/docs/Get-IntersightCapabilitySwitchEquipmentInfo.md

 ```

 ### -Organization
-Specifies the organization, to fetch the AcmeFoo under it.
+Specifies the organization, to fetch the CapabilitySwitchEquipmentInfo under it.

 ```yaml
 Type: OrganizationOrganizationRelationship